chantastic/sites/chan.dev-astro/src/content/posts/are-we-there-yet.md

 And find ourselves in a perpetual state of asking
 "Are we there yet?"

-By realizing dreams — even old and outdated one — we celebrated the victories that got us there.
+By realizing dreams — even old and outpublishDated one — we celebrated the victories that got us there.
 We remember who we've been and realize who we are.

 Where are you at today?